Steve Witkoff

-Steven Charles Witkoff (born March 15, 1957) is an American real estate developer, investor, and founder of the Witkoff Group.
+Steven Charles Witkoff (born March 15, 1957) is an American real estate investor and former attorney who is the founder of the Witkoff Group.
 Since 2025, Witkoff has served as the United States special envoy to the Middle East and special envoy for peace missions.
-He began his career as a real estate attorney and later expanded into major property development in New York and Miami.
+He has also acted as a de facto envoy to Russian president Vladimir Putin.

 Born in the Bronx and raised on Long Island, Witkoff earned a BA in political science and a JD from Hofstra University.
-After starting his career as a real estate attorney, he shifted to property development, acquiring prominent buildings in Manhattan, including the Daily News Building and the Woolworth Building.
-As of May 2025, Forbes estimated his net worth at US$2 billion.
+After starting his career as a real estate attorney, he shifted to property development in New York and Miami.
+Witkoff acquired buildings in Manhattan, including the Daily News Building and the Woolworth Building.
 During the first Trump administration, Witkoff was a member of the Great American Economic Revival Industry Groups, created to combat the economic impact of the COVID-19 pandemic in the United States.

-In 2025, during Trump's second term, he was appointed special envoy to the Middle East.
-Before formally taking office, he worked to help push negotiations that led to a ceasefire and hostage exchange between Israel and Hamas in January and October 2025.
-He has also acted as a de facto envoy to Russian President Vladimir Putin.
+During the second Trump administration, Witkoff has been a prominent negotiator in the Russia–Ukraine War where he was criticized for perceived pro-Russian positions in negotiations and for allegedly advising the Russian government on how to negotiate.
+Witkoff has also been active in negotiations in the Middle East.
+During his tenure in the second Trump administration, he and his family have maintained extensive business ties with Middle East governments, including through World Liberty Financial, a cryptocurrency firm founded by his sons and Trump family members, raising conflict of interest concerns.
+As of April 2026, Forbes estimated his net worth at US$2.3 billion.
+One year into his tenure in the second Trump administration, Witkoff had increased his wealth by 15%, primarily driven by his investments into World Liberty Financial.

-Early life and education
+Early life

-Witkoff, who is of Russian-Jewish descent, was born in the Bronx in New York City, and was raised in Baldwin Harbor and Old Westbury on Long Island.
-He is the son of Martin and Lois Witkoff.
+Witkoff was born in the Bronx in New York City, and raised in Baldwin Harbor and Old Westbury on Long Island.
+He is the son of Martin Witkoff and Lois née Birnbaum; Witkoff is Jewish.
 His father was the president of a women's clothing manufacturer named George Simonton Inc., and his mother was an interior designer.

-Witkoff began his studies at Union College in Schenectady, New York, but chose to transfer to Hofstra University, where he earned a BA in political science in 1980.
+Witkoff began his studies at Union College in Schenectady, New York, but he chose to transfer to Hofstra University, where he earned a BA in political science in 1980.
 In 1983, he graduated with a JD from Hofstra Law School.

+Witkoff's first job as a lawyer was with the firm, Dreyer & Traub in New York City.
+Donald Trump was a client, and they met through work in 1986.
+They later developed a business relationship which evolved into a personal friendship.

 Private sector career

 Witkoff began his career as a real estate lawyer.
-In November 2024, The Wall Street Journal reported that: "Peers in the real-estate world invariably describe Witkoff ... as smart, personable, and a talented negotiator with a common touch."
+In November 2024, The Wall Street Journal reported that "Peers in the real-estate world invariably describe Witkoff [...] as smart, personable, and a talented negotiator with a common touch."

-After graduating from law school in 1983, Witkoff worked for the New York City real estate law firm Dreyer & Traub, where one of his clients was Donald Trump.
-They later developed a business relationship which reportedly evolved into a personal friendship.
-Witkoff subsequently practiced real estate law at the New York City law firm Rosenman & Colin, through 1986.